azavea/azavea-branding-guide/_pages/identity/partners.md

 ## CARTO
 Azavea is a CARTO business partner.
 "CARTO" should be referred to in all caps.

 View the [CARTO Business Partner](https://carto.com/partners/) website for more information.
-Login to the Partners Portal to download assets like logos.
+Login to the Partners Resource Center to download assets like logos.

 {% include image-container.html
   src =  "../images/logo-CARTO.png"